plus3it/SystemPrep/README.md

 managing all of the configuration settings within the static image itself.)

 - **PXE-boot**: On a Linux system, the *Bootstrap* script could be integrated into a `%post` kickstart script.
-Windows systems support similar capability via Microsoft WDS, MDT, and ADK.
+Windows systems support similar functionality via a combination of Microsoft WDS, MDT, and ADK.

 ## References